 But the relationship between cancer and light drinking is less clear, particularly with red wine.
 The grape skins in red wine contain a polyphenol, or plant-based compound, called resveratrol, which has been shown in laboratory studies to act as an antioxidant that can fight cancer.

 It’s theorized, then, that resveratrol may cancel out any negative effects of light drinking and help prevent cancer.
 But is this really the case?

 According to the National Cancer Institute, clinical trials in humans haven’t shown that resveratrol is effective in preventing or treating cancer.
 In addition, few studies have looked specifically at the association between red wine consumption and cancer risk in people.
-And you’d have to consume a lot of wine to ingest enough resveratrol to be effective, which would defeat the purpose, says Daryl Davies, PhD, a professor in the department of clinical pharmacy and the director of the MS program in management of drug development at the USC School of Pharmacy.
+And you’d have to consume a lot of wine to ingest enough resveratrol to be effective, which would defeat the purpose, says Daryl Davies, PhD, a professor of clinical pharmacy at the USC School of Pharmacy.

 “Antioxidants in wine are so low that it’s a joke,” he says.

 Even so, a little red wine can’t hurt, right?
 Unfortunately, when it comes to cancer, that might not be the case.
 A large review of research from the American Institute for Cancer Research and the World Cancer Research Fund found even one drink a day to be associated with an increased risk of breast cancer.

 When looking to get more antioxidants, try taking alcohol out of the equation.
 Although it’s suggested that the fermentation process of making wine makes resveratrol more potent, going straight to the source can be beneficial, too.
 If you seek the benefits of resveratrol, try consuming more fruits that contain it, such as berries and grapes.
 Plus, whole fruit contains fiber and other healthful nutrients.